philipdarke/reproducible-actuarial-work/docs/exercise2.md

 2024 146171.69 149603.43 150657.80 154338.23 157246.42 160183.02 162482.05 163495.04 164494.54 166231.03 166576.49 169832.96
 ```

-For larger projects with substantial amounts of pre-processing, you may wish to divide your pre-processing scripts across several scripts.
+For larger projects with substantial amounts of pre-processing, you may wish to divide your pre-processing across several scripts.

 When you have multiple pre-processing scripts in your `munge` directory, ProjectTemplate will execute these in a predictable order, based on file name.
-For example, the following files would be executed in order:
+For example the following files would be executed in this order:

 ```R
 01-A.r